MENSIGHT Magazine

 My grade for attending that first experiential class in Fluid Dynamics 101: 4.0!

 I became aware of someone pushing on my back in a successful effort to pump water out of my lungs.
-This was followed by much spitting and coughing on my part.
-I might mention here that my near death experience taught me how easy it would be to die from drowning.
-Fortunately, and forever enhancing his position as my personal hero, Daddy had reached out and saved my life.
+This was followed by much spitting and coughing.
+I might mention here that my near death experience taught me how easy it is to die from drowning.
+Fortunately, and forever enhancing his position as my personal hero, daddy reached out and saved my life.

 My mother, my three sisters and I moved to Jacksonville, Florida to live with my grandparents.
 My parents had obtained a legal separation agreement but never got a divorce.
 Neither of them ever remarried.
 Losing the daddy of my childhood was a sad, frightening and confusing experience.
 I remember being depressed and lonely for much of the time through adolescence.
 I wanted to know whose fault it was... who to blame.